Sunday, October 6, 2024

 What's Up, King Dude?: To an extent.

-When You Coming Home, Dad?: Kristina as a very young child in the only letters she/he/they ever wrote to her/his/their father.
+When You Coming Home, Dad?: Kristina as a very young child in the two only known/surviving letters she ever wrote to her father.

 Wild Hair